weewx/weewx/docs_src/weectl/station.md

   -h, --help            show this help message and exit --config CONFIG-PATH  Path to configuration file.
 Default is
                         "/home/tkeffer/weewx-data/weewx.conf"
+  --dist-config DIST-CONFIG-PATH
+                        Use configuration file DIST-CONFIG-PATH as the new configuration file.
+Default is to retrieve it from package resources.
+The average user is unlikely to need this option.
   --docs-root DOCS_ROOT
                         Where to put the new documentation, relative to WEEWX_ROOT.
 Default is "docs".
   --examples-root EXAMPLES_ROOT
                         Where to put the new examples, relative to WEEWX_ROOT.
                         Default is "examples".
+  --config-only         Upgrade the configuration file only.
+Do not touch the
+                        docs, examples, and utility files.
-  --no-prompt           If set, do not prompt.
+  --no-prompt           Do not prompt.
 Use default values.
-  --no-backup           If set, do not backup the old configuration file.
+  --no-backup           Do not backup the old configuration file.
   --dry-run             Print what would happen, but do not actually do it.
 ```